 Traditional Instant Runoff or Version 2.0?

 Traditional Instant Runoff Voting (IRV) is the Ranked Choice O.G. - it's been used around the world and the states for more than a century.
-Score Runoff Voting (SRV) is a new kid on the block that uses an instant runoff to determine the final winner.
+STAR Voting (Score-Then-Automatic-Runoff) is a new kid on the block that also uses an instant runoff to determine the final winner.

 Metrics For Comparison

 Equal.Vote evaluates voting systems according to five primary criteria: equality, honesty, accuracy, simplicity, and expressiveness.
-The narrative below describes and then compares IRV and SRV according to these five metrics.
+The narrative below describes and then compares IRV and STAR Voting according to these five metrics.

 The Rules and the Ballots

 IRV uses a rank-order ballot

 IRV is one of many forms of Ranked Choice Voting that use a preference order ballot: first choice, second choice, third choice and so on.
 Because full rank ordering makes for a complex ballot (basically an N x N choice matrix for each office), IRV proponents typically advocate a limit of three or four choices on the ballot.

 STAR Voting uses a score ballot